Bay Roof

 Hip

-The Hip tab displays a dimensioned side view of the Bay Roof hip rafter and a top view of the hip rafter showing the measuring line and angles for the peak and tail cheeck cuts.
+and a top view of the hip rafter showing the measuring line and angles for the peak and tail cheeck cuts.

 Side Ledger

-The Side Ledger tab displays a dimensioned side view of the side ledger rafter and a top view of the side ledger rafter showing the measuring line and the angles for the tail cheek cuts.
+and a top view of the side ledger rafter showing the measuring line and the angles for the tail cheek cuts.

 Center Ledger

 The Center Ledger tab displays a dimensioned side view of the center ledger.
-It is possible to design a bay where no center ledger is required because the side ledger rafters meet in the center to form a peak.

 Jacks

-The Jacks tab displays a plan view of the bay roof showing the cheek cut angles of the hip jack rafters and ledger jack rafters.
+The Jacks tab displays a plan view of the bay roof showing the cheek cut angles

 Sheathing

-The Sheathing tab displays a flattened plan view of the bay roof showing the dimensions and angles necessary to calculate and cut sheathing for all sides of the bay roof.
+The Sheathing tab displays a flattened plan view of the bay roof

 Assembling a Bay Roof

-Begin by locating and attaching the center ledger board to the wall of the building that the bay is built against.
-The Bay Center Ledger drawing shows the vertical distance from the top of the wall plate to the top of the center ledger.
 Use that measurement to attach the center ledger at the correct height above the wall plates making sure it is level and centered in the bay opening.

-Attach the left and right ledger rafters next.
 The ledger rafters have square top cuts that frame to meet the square cuts at either end of the center ledger.
-The tops of the ledger rafters should be flush with the top of the center ledger.

 Install the hip rafters next with their single beveled tops centered on the joints where the side ledgers meet the center ledger and with their top edges flush to the top edges of the ledger boards.
-The seat cuts of the hip rafters should be centered over the joints between the outer wall and the angled walls of the bay.

 Finally, determine the number of common rafters required and attach them to the center ledger at the top and to the outer wall plate at the bottom.